 Chairman and Chief Executive Officer

-The Non-Executive Directors bring a broad range of business and commercial experience to the Company which allows them to effectively, independently and constructively challenge the performance of the Executive Board and their strategy and monitor the performance of the senior management team in the delivery of the agreed objectives and targets.
+The Non-Executive Directors bring a broad range of business and commercial experience to the Company which allows them to effectively and constructively challenge the performance of the Executive Board and their strategy and monitor the performance of the senior management team in the delivery of the agreed objectives and targets.

 In addition to Board meetings, the Non-Executive Directors meet in private session, both as a group and without the Chairman, at least once annually to discuss current issues affecting the Group.